Silenci0/BarricadeMod/README.md

 I'm sure there was others, but I cannot remember them now.
 If you and your community are enterprising enough, I'm sure you could implement most of the above.

 Anyway, feel free to use the plugin/code on your ZPS server if you want.
 All that I ask of you is to adhere to the license and share changes made to the plugin as appropriate.
+Also, the plugin was compiled for use in Sourcemod 1.9 for convenience purposes.